istio/istio.io/content/docs/examples/advanced-egress/mtls-egress-gateway/index.md

 configure an Egress Gateway to perform mutual TLS to external services.
 You will deploy an [NGINX](https://www.nginx.com/) server in your Kubernetes cluster without injecting Istio sidecar proxy into it.
-This server will exemplify a server outside the Istio service mesh.
-Then you will confifure the Egress Gateway to perform mutual TLS with this server.
+This server will simulate a server outside the Istio service mesh.
+Then you will configure the Egress Gateway to perform mutual TLS with this server.
 Finally, you will direct the traffic from the application pods inside the mesh to the server outside the mesh through the Egress Gateway.
+The Egress Gateway will perform mutual TLS origination with the NGINX server.

 ## Before you begin